 Can I use AI Event Videos to train models and build products?

 Yes.
 AI Event Videos are licensed for commercial use, including model training, fine-tuning, simulation, and derivative products.
-Faces and license plates are not anonymized in the standard output — contact us if you need anonymized data for your use case.

 Can I access AI Event Videos in bulk for model training?